MP for Rayleigh and Wickford

 Shadow Minister (Defence)

 Mr Mark Francois is a Conservative MP for Rayleigh and Wickford, first elected in 2001.
-He currently serves as Shadow Minister for Defence and sits on the Select Committee on the Armed Forces Bill from February 2026.
-His career includes ministerial roles in the Ministry of Defence (2012–2015) and Communities and Local Government (2015–2016), with extensive involvement in defence-related parliamentary work.
+He is the Shadow Minister for Defence and, since February 2026, sits on the Select Committee on the Armed Forces Bill.
+His previous ministerial roles include serving as Minister of State at the Ministry of Defence (2012-2015) and as Minister of State for Communities and Local Government (2015-2016), underlining a long career focused on defence and public service.

 Generated 21 February 2026